China, US fight over Biden 'Democracy Summit' - ExBulletin

 The Communist Party responded by saying its system serves the people of the country, citing its rapid development into a middle-income country and its relative success in limiting the number of deaths from COVID-19.
 Officials regularly point to failures in American democracy, from gun violence to insurgency on the United States Capitol after the last presidential election.

-Bonnie Glaser, Chinese expert and director of the Asia program of the US German Marshall Fund, said the Chinese were right to view the summit as a setback against autocracy and the Chinese political system.
+Bonnie Glaser, a Chinese expert who is director of the Asia program at the German Marshall Fund in the United States, said the Chinese were correct in seeing the summit as a setback against autocracy and the Chinese political system.

 The United States has also angered China by including Taiwan at the top.
 China claims the island’s autonomy as part of its territory and opposes its having contact with foreign governments.